2012-2016

 Australindopak Archive

-Australindopak Archive scrolls I II III.
+Australindopak Archive.
 Details.
-Watercolour, oil paint, found material, papercut, embroidered panels, gold and silver leaf, paper scrolls, field generated sound, voice composition, found sound.
-3x1000cmx25cm (entire).
-Audio x 70 sections.
+Watercolour, oil paint, found material, paper-cut, embroidered panels, gold and silver leaf, paper scrolls, voice, found sound.

 The Australindopak Archive chronicles three years of increasingly immersive journeys in Australia, India, and Pakistan.
 The archive comprises three extended scroll paintings that together with seventy associated audio works explore experiences of crossing cultures.
 Themes such as non/belonging, transience, and desire for connection recurrent throughout these journeys often contextualised my encounters with people, animals, plants, and environments.